whati001/lightmelon/README.md

 # Lightmelon
 Simple task runner to validate webpage performance continuesly with [Google Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse/).

+Please consider that this project is still in beta.
+Hence, it may break by running it as a long time job.

 ## Getting Started
 To get a local copy up and running follow these simple steps.